Parth099/College-Notes/CompSci/CIS3296 - Software Design/Lectures/UML/01 - Use Case Diagrams.md

 ![use_case_extends](../../img/use_case_extends.png)

 > Watch the direction of the relationship.
-It should "A" extends "B" in the direction of the arrow.
+It should read "A" extends "B" in the direction of the arrow.

 #### `<<includes>>`[^1]